The Old Wagon: Plot

 In the Dunphy's house, Claire (Julie Bowen) gets Phil (Ty Burrell) to agree to sell their old station wagon.
 While looking through the stuff in the car and going through several mementos, Claire starts crying and decides she want to keep it, but will be unable to as the car already has a buyer.
 Due to this, Phil decides to take the family on one last ride in the car "down memory lane" and they take the car to a hill where the family used to drive to in the past.
 While on a hill, eating, Claire thanks Phil for a good time.
 Chaos ensues when Luke's stomach ache and Claire tells him it will be fine.
 Haley finds a spider and steps on Phil's seatbelt.
 Luke needs air and Claire asks Alex to open her window, but it gets stuck.
 Haley sees the spider again.
 Phil decides to put on the A/C, but puts on the heater and dust come out.
 Claire tells Luke to vomit in a bag, but complains it smells like onions.
 Alex's seatbelt is stuck and Claire decides to unhook it, but accidentally spills her milkshake.
 Haley sees the spider again and steps on the seatbelt, which causes Phil to spit his milkshake.
 Luke is about to vomit and the parents get out of the car.
 While Luke is vomiting, the car begins to roll down the hill.
 Phil gets on the hood, trying not to let go, but Claire tells to let go and the car gets destroyed.

 Despite this, the family had a good time.

 Meanwhile, Mitchell (Jesse Tyler Ferguson) decides to build a life-size princess castle for Lily, but Cameron (Eric Stonestreet) is scared due to Mitchell's horrible past with equipment.
-Cameron decides to call Jay (Ed O'Neill) in for reinforcement and the two try to get Mitchell to do meaningless jobs.
+Cameron decides to call Jay (Ed O'Neill) in for reinforcement, and the two try to get Mitchell to do meaningless jobs.
 Mitchell catches on and leaves the project.
 While Jay and Cameron get drinks, Mitchell puts the roof on the castle and gets stuck inside the castle.
-He is forced to ask Cameron and Jay to let him out and he eventually gives up on trying to be a manly man.
+He is forced to ask Cameron and Jay to let him out, and he eventually gives up on trying to be a manly man.

 Manny (Rico Rodriguez) invites a cute girl, Kelly (Callie Thompson), over for a study date who eventually starts to change Manny, making Gloria (Sofía Vergara) a little uncomfortable and jealous.
-Eventually, Gloria decides to let him go with his girlfriend to the movies, but he soon comes back after breaking up with her making Gloria even happier, before Manny makes another date with another girl.
+Eventually, Gloria decides to let him go with his girlfriend to the movies, but he soon comes back after breaking up with her, making Gloria even happier, before Manny makes another date with another girl.
+This Angers Gloria, declaring all men are the same and calls them animals.